Permissionless-Software-Foundation/psfoundation-website2/markdown/2020-10-20-bch-wallet-on-tor.md/2020-10-20-wallet-on-tor.md

 - [wallet.fullstack.cash](https://wallet.fullstack.cash) will default to the ABC chain.
 - [bchn-wallet.fullstack.cash](https://bchn-wallet.fullstak.cash) will default to the BCHN chain.

 The Gatsby Theme that powers both wallets, [gatsby-ipfs-web-wallet](https://github.com/Permissionless-Software-Foundation/gatsby-ipfs-web-wallet), is easily configurable for either chain.
-Users can easily switch their wallet between chains using the Configuration View:
+Users can choose a chain prior to creating a new wallet, using a drop-down selector in the Configuration View.
+Once the wallet is created, the server and blockchain will be saved with the wallet data.

 ![Configure back end servers and block chains](./wallet-configuration.png)